 Where to Get Solar

 You can then contact a few local installers in your area to see if they give you comparable estimates.
 You’ll feel a lot more comfortable listening to the sales pitch of your local installer once you’ve easily gained the knowledge of what size solar system you might need, how much you can expect to pay, and your financing options.
 Making the decision the install solar will be much easier.
 So, what are you waiting for?
 Get a free evaluation from each of these solar installers right now!

 Solar City is now the largest solar installation company in the US.
 Their niche is good value solar PPA’s and leases.
 Basically, they offer to install solar on your roof “with no money down and your utility bill decreases.”
 That’s right: you pay nothing and when they’re done putting panels on your roof, your electric bill is cheaper.
 They want installing to be a no-brainer for people, and in fact, the PPA and lease options of installing are the most common ways people install solar now.
 SolarCity does everything for you, from design and installation to financing and monitoring.
-Oh yeah, and they take care of all the maintenance, so you can sit back and enjoy the lower electric bills (for 10 years+).
+Oh yeah, and they take care of all the maintenance, so you can sit back and enjoy the lower electric bills for 20+ years.